Skip advert

 Hot superminis are an endangered species in 2024, but there’s still lots to like about the few that are clinging on.
 They represent the most accessible route into high-performance motoring, and have the ability to make the most mundane journeys that bit more entertaining.

 Why are they under threat, you might ask?
 The reality is that building a small, profitable hot hatchback that complies with current safety and emissions regulations is tricky to pull off these days – especially when funds are being injected into developing new electric cars.
-Most of the traditional European brands have given up on the sector for now, leaving a small but talented group of contenders in the class.
+Many brands have given up on the sector for now, leaving a small but talented group of contenders in the class.

 Advertisement - Article continues below

-Toyota’s brilliant GR Yaris is proof that despite the challenges, customers will flock to buy a specialised, well-executed small hot hatch, and the signs are that the new Gen 2 version is even better.
+Toyota’s brilliant GR Yaris is proof that customers will flock to buy a specialised, well-executed small hot hatch, and the new Gen 2 version is even better than the original.
 Hyundai’s i20 N was another stellar example of the breed until it was taken off sale at the beginning of this year, and the same can be said for the now-defunct Ford Fiesta ST. The other remaining superminis aren’t quite as hot, but there’s plenty going for the likes of Peugeot’s 208 GT and Suzuki’s Swift Sport.
 Read on for a rundown of our favourites.

 Toyota GR Yaris